 In acute silicosis, shortness of breath worsens rapidly.
 People also lose weight and have fatigue.
 Respiratory failure often develops within 2 years.

 Chronic silicosis often does not cause symptoms for years, but many people eventually develop difficulty breathing during exercise.
 Sometimes the breathing difficulty progresses to shortness of breath even during rest.
 Some people have a cough that may produce sputum.
 Breathing may worsen for years after the person stops working with silica.
 The lung damage can lead to lower levels of oxygen in the blood and can also strain the right side of the heart.
-This strain can lead to a type of heart failure called cor pulmonale (see Pulmonary Hypertension), which can be fatal.
+This strain can lead to a type of heart failure called cor pulmonale Pulmonary Hypertension Pulmonary hypertension is a condition in which blood pressure in the arteries of the lungs (the pulmonary arteries) is abnormally high.
+Many disorders can cause pulmonary hypertension.
+People... read more , which can be fatal.

 People with accelerated silicosis experience the same symptoms as people with chronic silicosis, but symptoms develop and worsen over a shorter period.